-We review the carrying value of our long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of such asset or asset group may not be recoverable.
+We review the carrying value of our long-lived assets, including fixed assets and operating lease right-of-use assets, for impairment whenever events or changes in circumstances indicate that the carrying value of such asset or asset group may not be recoverable.

 Recoverability of assets to be held and used is determined by a comparison of the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset.
-If such assets are considered impaired, the impairment recognized is measured by comparing the projected discounted cash flow of the asset to the asset carrying value.
+If such assets are considered impaired, the impairment recognized is measured by comparing the fair value of the asset to the asset carrying value.
+The fair value of the asset is based on the future discounted cash flow of current market rents that we could receive as sublease income.